ianchesal/xenforo-conversion/README.md

 Because this script runs across _all_ the content in your `xf_posts` table it can take a _long_ time to run.

+You can use it to find and replace things across other tables, not just the `xf_post` table, by using the `--table`, `--index` and `--field` options.
+See the *Other Examples* section below for some other typical find-and-replace operations you can run with the script.

 #### Other Examples

 * [SoundCloud embeds](http://rubular.com/r/6zaWwlpS1L):